“I know it’s a rotten game; it’s the only one the Man left us to play.”

 - New York City

-Drenched in the sounds of a groovy Curtis Mayfield soundtrack, this enjoyable Blaxploitation flick (helmed by first-time director Gordon Parks, Jr.) received positive reviews upon its release, and has held up surprisingly well; as noted in the Total Film review (see link below), it’s “far easier to dig than the previous year’s Shaft” (another milestone in the genre).
+Drenched in the sounds of a groovy Curtis Mayfield soundtrack, this enjoyable Blaxploitation flick (helmed by first-time director Gordon Parks, Jr.) received positive reviews upon its release, and has held up surprisingly well.
 These days, given Quentin Tarantino’s glorification of dealers and gangsters as hopelessly hip, it’s easy to accept Priest as a viable protagonist, someone we want to root for despite his questionable lifestyle.
 O’Neal — a stage-trained actor — has much to do with the film’s overall success; his performance is spot-on.
 While the story starts to lag about 2/3rds of the way through, the remainder of the scenes are shot with skill and energy, making this an exciting journey back to 1970s Harlem.

 Redeeming Qualities and Moments: